Weighted Blankets in Autism: Useful for Sleep?

-Children with autism present considerable regulation difficulties, including regulating their bodies, thoughts, and emotions.
-Many parents and therapists report that children with autism may benefit from a weighted blanket to provide constant proprioceptive input to the body, and occupational therapists frequently suggest weighted blankets as part of a therapeutic plan.
-Indeed weighted blankets are used in early intervention settings, integrated preschools, and some great weighted blankets are sold online.
+Indeed weighted blankets are used in early intervention settings, integrated preschools, and you can purchase some great weighted blankets online.
 Weighted sensory blankets are used in a variety of ways.
 For instance, on the lap while children listen to stories or watch shows, and on the body while children nap or sleep for the night.
 They are used for children with sensory needs, attention regulation needs, and children on the autism spectrum.

 But exactly how useful are weighted blankets at promoting sleep?
 A recent study published in the journal Pediatrics compared a regular blanket (normal weight) with a weighted blanket in 67 children and adolescents ranging in age from 5 to 16 years.
 Each child received one blanket for 2 weeks and then switched over to the other blanket for another 2 weeks.
 Sleep activity was measured using an actigraph.
 The authors also collected subjective (self-report opinions) data from parents and children regarding how useful the blanket was for their children's sleep.